train station paris to london

 Your travel day has arrived!
 So here’s what you can expect about the Paris train station to London.

-Passengers are expected to check in at least 45 minutes before the scheduled departure time.
+For the train station in Paris to London passengers are expected to check in at least 45 minutes before the scheduled departure time.
 Unlike airports, check-in is in person for Eurostar trains.

 Either print your ticket in advance or use your e-ticket.